 So Kafka was shaped by a different set of forces.
 A problem-space rethink, optimizing for scale and fault tolerance.
 Like many good outcomes in computer science, scale comes from simplicity.
 From workloads that flow with the grain of the underlying hardware.
 Kafka’s broker is, in many ways, the epitome of this.
 Distributed at its core, leveraging sequential workloads, and implemented with the rigor of a DBMS.

 This change of tack is important.
 When building service-based systems we need to think about the synchronous and the asynchronous.
 We need access to datasets that are owned elsewhere.
 We need to react responsively.
 We need to iterate quickly and independently to get things done.
-Kafka’s focus on scale, throughput and retention, along with the decoupling affects of a broker, make it an ideal message backbone for service estates that need all of these things.
+Kafka’s focus on scale, throughput and retention, along with the decoupling effects of a broker, make it an ideal message backbone for service estates that need all of these things.

 So this post is a more practical guide to building event driven systems using this unique type of broker.
 We’re going to examine how it differs from more traditional technologies, the key properties we should be leveraging in our system designs, configurations we should take note of and patterns we should implement or avoid.
 In later posts we’ll extend this further, pulling in the other elements of the wider Streaming Platform.